DataDog/hiring-engineers/answers.md

 ### Collecting Metrics
 #### Tagging

 Agent configuration occurs in the datadog.yaml file, which is my first stop in the tagging task.
-On a Windows OS, the file's located in C:\ProgramData\Datadog, and in /etc/datadog-agent/ in a Linux environment.
+On a Windows OS, the file's located in C:\ProgramData\Datadog, and /etc/datadog-agent/ in a Linux environment.

 Within datadog.yaml, I add a variety of tags under the tags section.